Jibec/fedora-translation-statistics/README.md

 As a remember, this is the organization of Zanata : Group > Project > Iteration/version > Document

-### Possible upgrades
-It may be possible to get Document stats, but I don't see the need at the moment.

 ## AppData statistics

 A script to get Fedora's translation status of RPM available in Fedora.